 Most people are understandably disturbed when they see their beloved pup paw knuckling.
 They want to know if the problem can be fixed and how quickly that can happen.
 Paw knuckling is a complex symptom that arises from underlying conditions.

-- 8. Mechanical Causes Of Paw Knuckling
+- What Are Causes Of Paw Knuckling?

 What Is Paw Knuckling?